-- 1. The telecommunications tower and compound shall be developed in conformance with the Generalized Development Plan titled "GDP for Special Use Permit, TAX ID# 23-A-92B & 23-A-92D, Site Name Raynold, 801 Maple Grove Drive, Fredericksburg, VA 22407" dated May 15, 2019. - 2.
+- The telecommunications tower and compound shall be developed in conformance with the Generalized Development Plan titled "GDP for Special Use Permit, TAX ID# 23-A-92B & 23-A-92D, Site Name Raynold, 801 Maple Grove Drive, Fredericksburg, VA 22407" dated May 15, 2019. - 2.
 The final site design and operation of the facility must be in compliance with all other standards outlined in Sec.
-23-7A.4.1 of the Code, except for Sec.
-23-7A.4.1.10 as modified as a condition of this permit. - 3.
-If the operation of this site causes any interference to surrounding broadcast television receivers, amateur radio operations, or County radio system operations, the applicant shall investigate the complaint within thirty (30) days of notice and work with the Spotsylvania County Cable TV and Telecommunications Commission to determine remediation to correct the problem, if it is found to be the fault of the one of the tower vendors.
+23-7A.4.1 of the Code, except that Sec.
+23-7A.4.1.12 is modified to not require the applicant to post a performance bond and Sec.
+23-7A.4.1.10 is inapplicable. - 3.
+If the operation of this site causes any interference to surrounding broadcast television receivers, amateur radio operations, or County radio system operations, the owner, applicant, or its successor-in-interest shall investigate the complaint, work with the Spotsylvania County Cable TV and Telecommunications Commission to determine remediation, and correct the problem, if it is found to be the fault of one of the tower vendors, within thirty (30) days of receipt of written notice of the interference complaint to the County.